-The transition to Epic will happen in phases.
-As of April 4, 2013, clinics at, or associated with, the following Johns Hopkins locations have moved or will move to EpicCare Ambulatory:
+The transition to Epic is occurring in phases and is almost complete.
+Back in April 2013, clinics at, or associated with, the following Johns Hopkins locations moved to EpicCare Ambulatory:

 - All Johns Hopkins Community Physicians (JHCP) practices

 - All School of Medicine (SOM) providers who practice in a JHCP suite

 - Johns Hopkins at Odenton JHCP and SOM